Sleepful/movie_searcher/README.md

 * ***Bonus*** [Using Tailwind CSS with Create React App](https://daveceddia.com/tailwind-create-react-app/) Tutorial to watch for changes on `tailwind.config.js` and automatically re-build

 If you want to run this project remember to get an API key from [omdbapi](http://www.omdbapi.com/) and add it to the configuration (`src/config.ts` in `master`)

+# Netlify

+This project has been deployed to netlify at [movie-searcher-site.netlify.app/](https://movie-searcher-site.netlify.app/), it uses lambda functions for the API calls.

 # What it looks like